 Making Google Ads Work for You

-Now that we know how it works, how can you take advantage of the value of this cool new tool?
+Now that we know how it works, how can you take advantage of the value of this cool, relatively-new tool?

 I highly recommend that you revisit your school’s Ads account.
-Responsive ads are still in beta, so it’s being rolled out to new accounts everyday.
-You may or may not have access to this tool yet.
+You may or may not have access to Responsive ads yet, but if you do…

 Step 1: Look at your current campaigns and choose the ones that are performing the best.

 Step 2: Create variations of the ad components for each of those ads (headlines, calls to action, and descriptive text).